plfa/plfa.github.io/src/plfa/part1/Naturals.lagda.md

       - If it is `suc m`, then the third equation applies.

 Agda will raise an error if all the cases are not covered.

-Enumerating the cases as above ensures that exactly one equation will apply.
-Say the second line was instead written

-    zero  ∸ n  =  zero

-Then it would not be clear whether Agda should use the first or second line to simplify `zero ∸ zero`.
-In this case, both lines lead to the same answer, `zero`, but that may not be the case in general.
-The `--exact-split` flag, set at the beginning of this chapter, causes Agda to raise an error if cases overlap.
-We will normally set the flag, but it will be omitted in Chapter [Decidable](/Decidable/) to permit an interesting example in Section [Logical Connectives](/Decidable/#logical-connectives).

 As with addition and multiplication, the recursive definition is well founded because monus on bigger numbers is defined in terms of monus on smaller numbers.